sizhongbin/sizhongbin.github.io/OrnaNote/README.md

 ## What's new

-- 3 Nov, 2023:
+- 4 Nov, 2023:
-  - Added some Visible Abilities and Main Skills data in Class
+  - Added some more Visible Abilities and Main Skills data in Class